ExaWorks/job-api-spec/specification.md

 - [x] Add metadata to JobStatus.
 One important use case we discussed is getting the native job ID when the job becomes QUEUED.
 Flux does this nicely, with a metadata dictionary.
-  AM: changed `getMessage` to `getContext` which returns those meta data.

 - [ ] Add a get_version method/function with a note about version obj vs
 string depending on programming  language